SathyaNeom/GIS_Project/ISSUES_FIXED.md

 **Solution:** Set `gesturesEnabled = false` on `ModalNavigationDrawer` for map screen

-**Trade-off:** Tap-outside-to-close drawer doesn't work on map screen, but map panning works correctly
+**Trade-off:** Tap-outside-to-close drawer does not work on map screen, but map panning works correctly

 **Rationale:** Map panning is core functionality used more frequently than drawer access